Your care team

 Lactation Consultant

 A licensed clinical social worker (LCSW) is trained to help families during times of challenge and change.
-Some parents need additional guidance finding out about helpful resources.
-Our social workers see all of our teen moms and mothers of premature infants.
+Some parents need additional help finding out about helpful resources.
+Our LCSWs see all of our teen moms, and mothers of premature infants.
 There are many other situations when a social worker can help.
-If, at any time, you feel you need to see a social worker, let your nurse or doctor know.
+If at any time you feel you need to see a social worker, let your nurse or doctor know.

 Choosing your baby's doctor